KDE/digikam-doc/batch_queue/dng_converter.rst

 As you might know, RAW is not a file format, but rather an umbrella term that describes multiple file formats controlled by multiple hardware manufacturers.
 The RAW formats themselves are specific to digital camera manufacturers.
 For example, Canon cameras store RAW files in the CR3 format, while Nikon cameras use the NEF format.
 Besides being proprietary, RAW formats are often poorly documented and encumbered by patents.

 `The Digital Negative (DNG) <https://en.wikipedia.org/wiki/Digital_Negative>`_ format introduced by Adobe Systems, Inc in 2004 is designed to overcome these shortcomings by providing an open, well-documented universal format based on TIFF-EP standard for storing RAW files.
 If you would like to know more about the DNG format, see the :ref:`Digital Asset Management section <dam_fileformats>` from this manual.
-The `DNG articles and links Web site <http://www.barrypearson.co.uk/articles/dng/>`_ provides also a wealth of valuable information on the topic.
+The `DNG articles and links Web site <http://www.barrypearson.co.uk/articles/dng/>`_ also provides a wealth of valuable information on the topic.

-Being an open and well-documented format, DNG is suited particularly well for long-term archiving of digital photos.
+Being an open and well-documented format, DNG is particularly well suited for long-term archiving of digital photos.
 Of course, the CR3 and NEF and other RAW formats are widely adopted and supported, so they are not going away anytime soon.
 But there is no reason why you shouldn’t save your RAW files in the DNG format to be on the safe side.
-After all, storage is cheap nowadays, and the Batch Queue Manager DNG Converter utility makes it supremely easy to convert RAW files to the DNG format.
+After all, storage is cheap nowadays, and the Batch Queue Manager DNG Converter utility makes it extremely easy to convert RAW files to the DNG format.

 .. figure:: images/bqm_dng_converter.webp
     :alt: